Case Digest

 Roberts v Swangrove Estates Ltd [2007] EWHC 513 (Ch)

 Adverse possession claims to land comprising a riverbed and foreshores, asserted against the purchaser of paper title to an ancient lordship, were determined as a preliminary issue, with longstanding estate owners and the Crown being treated as squatters for the purpose of the hearing.
-Evidence of commercial dredging supported the adverse possession claims and the Crown’s intention to posses riparian lands under its ancient entitlements was not defeated by its policy of not contesting well-documented claims to such land.
+Evidence of commercial dredging supported the adverse possession claims and the Crown’s intention to possess riparian lands under its ancient entitlements was not defeated by its policy of not contesting well-documented claims to such land.

 Ashe v National Westminster Bank Plc [2007] EWHC 494 (Ch)